Omdena-CBP-Tanzania/machine-learning-assignment-1-group-8/docs/contributions.md

 ---

-## Week 4: Analysis, Final Notebook, and Presentation
+## Meeting 4: Analysis, Final Notebook, and Presentation
 - **Kizito**: Led the interpretation of model results and drafted analytical insights.
 - **Tumaini**: Integrated all steps into the final Jupyter notebook and reviewed narrative flow.
 - **Kelvin**: Designed and drafted the presentation slides with visual results.